 How to land the job: A cosmetology license is key to getting into the industry.
 Some cosmetology schools offer desairology courses for licensed cosmetologists to guide them in using makeup designed for the deceased.
 Employers may require previous work experience in cosmetology besides the educational requirements.

 Death can be a traumatic experience — not only for those experiencing it, but for those left behind.
-A death doula helps the dying and their family through the transition from life to what's next.
+An end-of-life doula helps the dying and their family through the transition from life to what’s next.

-But this cool job encompasses far more than just helping people come to terms with death.
-Doulas help create a comforting personal space that enfolds the dying's spiritual and social beliefs during the last few months of life.
+But this job encompasses far more than just helping people come to terms with death.
+Whereas hospice attends to the medical needs of terminally ill individuals, doulas help create a comforting personal space that enfolds the dying’s spiritual and social beliefs during the last few months of life.
 They might help with legacy planning, forgiveness rituals, tying up loose ends, at-home funerals and aftercare for grieving loved ones.
-The industry is growing from Canada to India.

 Dangers of the Job: You’ll get constantly exposed to fear, anxiety and depression that’s common among those dying or about to lose their loved one.
 Old squabbles and hard feelings can disrupt the peaceful environment you’re there to create.
 While you won’t be administering any medical treatment to the dying individual, you’ll need to take appropriate precautions to prevent catching any communicable diseases.